 There’re a lot of impurities in tap water and dust in ambient air.
 So air-water heat pumps need to be cleaned periodically.
 Or the working performance will be brought down and life span will be shortened.
 Cleaning is one of the most important part of maintenance for air source heat pumps.

 Before you start to clean your heat pumps, remember power off the heat pump system.
-There are 4 parts in your heat pump system which need to be cleaned periodically:
+Il est 4 parts in your heat pump system which need to be cleaned periodically:

 1) Filter.
 Take off the filter at the water pipe system.
 Wash the filter net to remove impurities.
 Then put the filter back.

 2) Evaporator (fin-tube heat exchanger).
 Use special evaporator cleaning agent.
 Mix the agent with water at a required ratio.
 Then spray the mixed solution on the evaporator.
 Wait for a while (5~10 minutes) so impurities on the evaporator will be separated.
 At last wash the evaporator with a high pressure water gun until it’s clean.